eclipse-iofog/iofog.org/content/docs/1.3.0/getting-started/quick-start.md

 local-agent      RUNNING	1m18s   28s         122.60.228.85   1.3.0-beta
 ```

+**NB:** The Agent status might say `UNKNOWN` for up to 30s.
+It is the time for the agent to report back its liveness to the controller.

 The `Controller` acts as a control plane, it will be your main point of access and communication with your ECN.
 If you want to find out more about Controller, please read <a href="../controllers/overview.html">this</a>.

 The `Connector` enables secure and private peer-to-peer communication between microservices.
 If you want to find out more about Connector, please read <a href="../connectors/overview.html">this</a>.